Skarlso/crd-to-sample-yaml/README.md

 ![rendered without groups](imgs/parsed4_groups_2.png)

+All ways of fetching CRDs are supported through the configuration file.
+When dealing with URLs I recommend templating this file and fetching sensitive data from elsewhere.
+For Git, I recommend using the local ssh-agent or a link to an SSH file.

 ## Schema Generation

 `cty` also provides a way to generate a JSON Schema out of a CRD.
 Simply use: